freecomputinglab/rheo.ohrg.org/pages/content-dir.typ

 = Content directory

-By default, rheo will search your entire project directory for typst source files.
+By default, rheo will search your entire project directory for Typst source files.
 You can, however, indicate a specific subdirectory that rheo should search if you prefer.
 (This can be helpful for structuring projects, as it allows you for example to keep a separate drafts folder which rheo will not compile.)